-The table shows the overall performance of Northacre RRC in contract Years 1 to 9.
-Landfill diversion rates have improved over the lifetime of the facility.
-The remainder from the sum of the percentage difference if RDF inputs, landfill inputs and recylates is due to moisture extracted through the drying process.
+The table shows the overall performance of Northacre RRC in contract years one to 10.
+Landfill diversion has averaged 68.3% over the life of the contract and 69.5% over the last five years.
+The remainder from the sum of the percentage difference of RDF inputs, landfill inputs and recylates relates to moisture extracted through the drying process.